espinoco/proguard-mode/README.md

 By default `proguard-mode` will be enabled on files `proguard-*.txt` and `proguard-*.pro`.

-To enable on files ending with `.pro` add:
+To enable in files with `.pro` extension:

 ``` emacs-lisp
 (add-to-list 'auto-mode-alist '("\\.pro$" . proguard-mode))